tt67wq/lib-wechat/README.md

 This SDK provides an Elixir interface to interact with Wechat's APIs.

+Head to the [API reference](https://hexdocs.pm/lib_wechat/LibWechat.html) for usage details.

 ## Installation

 Add the dependency to your `mix.exs` file: